 What happens next?

 When the committee receives your objection, they will send you an acknowledgement letter, and send the applicant a copy of your objection.

 If the committee believes your objection meets the criteria of section 105 of the Act, they will notify all involved parties of a date and time for a hearing.

-You can choose not to attend the hearing, but your objection will have greater effect if you attend the hearing personally and speak in support of your submission.
+You can choose not to attend the hearing, but your objection will be stronger if you attend and speak in support of your submission.

 How to make a complaint about existing licensed premises

 To make a complaint about an existing licensed premise or the terms of a licence, contact us on 06 356 8199 and provide specific details about your concerns.